-- (a) Reference to the applicable legislation under which the hearing is to be held (i.e., the Conservation Authorities Act). - (b) The time, place and the purpose of the hearing. - (c) Particulars to identify the applicant/permit holder, property and the nature of the application/permission which are the subject of the hearing.
+- (a) Reference to the applicable legislation under which the hearing is to be held (i.e., the Conservation Authorities Act). - (b) The time, place and the purpose of the hearing. - (c) Particulars to identify the applicant, property and the nature of the application which are the subject of the hearing. - Note: If the applicant is not the landowner but the prospective owner, the applicant must have written authorization from the registered landowner. - (d) The reasons for the proposed refusal or conditions of approval shall be specifically stated.
+This should contain sufficient detail to enable the applicant to understand the issues so he or she can be adequately prepared for the hearing. - It is sufficient to reference in the Notice of Hearing that the recommendation for refusal or conditions of approval is based on the reasons outlined in previous correspondence or a hearing report that will follow. - (e) A statement notifying the applicant that the hearing may proceed in the applicant's absence and that the applicant will not be entitled to any further notice of the proceedings.

-Note: If the applicant is not the landowner but the prospective owner, the applicant must have written authorization from the registered landowner.
+Except in extreme circumstances, it is recommended that the hearing not proceed in the absence of the applicant.

-- (d) The reasons for the intended permit cancellation, refusal of a permit or conditions of approval shall be specifically stated.
-This should contain sufficient detail to enable the permit holder to understand the issues so he or she can be adequately prepared for the hearing.
-It is sufficient to reference in the Notice of Hearing that the recommendation for cancellation, refusal or conditions of approval is based on the reasons outlined in previous correspondence or a hearing report that will follow. - (e) A statement notifying the applicant/permit holder that the hearing may proceed in the applicant/permit holder's absence and that the applicant/permit holder will not be entitled to any further notice of the proceedings. - Except in extreme circumstances, it is recommended that the hearing not proceed in the absence of the applicant/permit holder. - (f) Reminder that the applicant/permit holder is entitled to be represented at the hearing by counsel, if desired.
+(f) Reminder that the applicant is entitled to be represented at the hearing by counsel, if desired.

-The Notice of Hearing shall be directed to the applicant and/or permit holder by registered mail.
+It is recommended that the Notice of Hearing be directed to the applicant and/or landowner by registered mail.
 Please refer to Appendix A for an example Notice of Hearing.

-2.4 Pre-Submission of Reports
+2.4 Presubmission of Reports